-Due to the lack of officially issued statistics on annually accumulated fixed assets, it is important to compare our modelled fixed asset data with that of other studies.
-Wu et al. (2014) conducted a benchmark estimation of wealth capital stock in 344 prefectures of China from 1978 to 2012 using the PIM, providing both prefecture-level and provincial-level fixed asset values for 2012.
-Therefore, we first compare our modelled asset values with those provided by Wu et al. (2014) for 2012 at the provincial level, as listed in Table 3 Table 3.
-The ratio between our modelled fixed assets and those in Wu et al. (2014) is between 0.95 to 1.93, with the largest deviation occurring in the estimation for Anhui province.
-According to the comparison analysis by Li (2011), a 1% change in the depreciation rate will lead to a 10% change in accumulated fixed asset 25 years later.
-Therefore, the deviation in estimated fixed asset for Anhui province might be partly due to the difference in the depreciation rate used, which is 5% in this paper and 9.75% in Wu et al. (2014).
+Due to the lack of officially issued statistics on annually accumulated fixed assets, it is important to compare our modelled fixed-asset data with those of other studies.
+Wu et al. (2014) conducted a benchmark estimation of wealth capital stock in 344 prefectures of China from 1978 to 2012 using the PIM, providing both prefecture-level and provinciallevel fixed-asset values for 2012.
+Therefore, we first compare our modelled asset values with those provided by Wu et al. (2014) for 2012 at the provincial level, as listed in Table 3.
+The ratio between our modelled fixed assets and those in Wu et al. (2014) is from 0.95 to 1.93, with the largest deviation occurring in the estimation for Anhui Province.
+According to the comparison analysis by Li (2011), a 1 % change in the depreciation rate will lead to a 10% change in accumulated fixed asset 25 years later.
+Therefore, the deviation in estimated fixed assets for Anhui Province might be partly due to the difference in the depreciation rate used, which is 5%in this paper and 9.75 % in Wu et al. (2014).
 Additionally, differences in the compiled implicit deflator series used to calibrate the deflation of TIFA over time may also contribute to the deviation.
 We also compare our modelled fixed assets for 344 prefectures in China with those by Wu et al. (2014) for 2012.
-As shown in Figure 11Figure 11, the correlation coefficient of these two datasets at the prefecture level is relatively high (with R2 = 0.95), indicating their good consistency.
-Similar to the reason explained for the discrepancy in Table 3Table 3, the consistently high fixed assets at the prefecture level estimated in this paper are probably due to the relatively low depreciation rate used, which is uniformly set at 5%, while in Wu et al. (2014), the depreciation ratio ranges from 7.95% to 10.05% for different provinces.
+As shown in Fig. 11, the correlation coefficient of these two datasets at the prefecture level is relatively high (with $R^2 = 0.95$), indicating their good consistency.
+Similar to the reason explained for the discrepancy in Table 3, the consistently high fixed assets at the prefecture level estimated in this paper are probably due to the relatively low depreciation rate used, which is uniformly set at 5 %, while in Wu et al. (2014), the depreciation ratio ranges from 7.95 % to 10.05 % for different provinces.

 In our previous work, a grid-level residential building stock model for mainland China was developed based on urbanity-level (urban, township, and rural) population and building-related statistics in each province extracted from the records in the tabulation of the 2010 population census of China (Xin et al., 2021).
 Therefore, we also conduct a correlation analysis between the modelled residential building replacement values in Xin et al. (2021) (without considering depreciation) and the fixed assets modelled in this paper (including residential and non-residential buildings, infrastructures, instruments, etc., with depreciation over time considered) for all 344 prefectures.
-Figure 12 Figure 12 shows their correlation is also relatively high (with R2 = 0.91).
-The two obvious deviation points in Figure 12 Figure 12 correspond to Shanghai and Beijing.
+Figure 12 shows their correlation is also relatively high (with $R^2 = 0.91$).
+The two obvious deviation points in Fig. 12 correspond to Shanghai and Beijing.
 The reasons for such deviations are complex and related to multiple factors, including whether depreciation is considered and discrepancies in the unit construction prices chosen for different residential buildings in Xin et al. (2021) compared with the price levels used for fixed assets in this paper, as they are determined through quite different price compilation channels.